 Changes have been made to the standards document while NO changes have been made to the standards themselves.
-To better support the implementation of standards, slight modifications were made only to the right side of this document.
+To better support the implementation of standards, slight modifications were made only to the right side of this document in the "Background Information".
+This process of refining the support to the standards background information was prompted by the state board of education.